Skip Global navigation and goto content

 Mailing Address

-Onsite sewage treatment and disposal systems, commonly referred to as septic systems, are a safe and effective means of wastewater disposal for 30 percent of Florida's population.
+Onsite Sewage Treatment and Disposal Systems (OSTDS), commonly referred to as septic systems, are a safe and effective means of wastewater disposal for 30 percent of Florida's population.
 This program ensures that the OSTDS is properly designed, constructed, and maintained through permitting and inspection, and contributes to safe ground water, which provides 90 percent of Florida's drinking water.

-The governing authorities for this program and all forms can be found at https://floridadep.gov/water/onsite-sewage
+The governing authorities for this program and all forms can be found at FloridaDEP.gov

 Bill Pay